tylerharter/cs301-projects/fall19/p8/stage2.md

 <img src="genre_count.png" width="400">

-Note for plot-based, the tests are only checking that a plot exists.
+For plot-based, the tests are only checking that a plot exists.
 If a plot is not correct, your reviewer will manually deduct points.

+Note: we introduce how to create plots in Lab-P8a.
+So if you're working ahead, you might need to save this question until that lab has been released.
+Also, in case you missed it from the lab, if you don't have `%matplotlib inline` in a cell, your first plot might not show up in the notebook after a Restart & Run All.

 #### Question 29: how many movies are there of each genre, prior to 2000? (plot your answer)

+**Mediocre Hint:** creating the right functions so that the return value from one call can be the argument to for another call is the key to doing this without writing very complicated code.
+For example, your instructor solved this problem with a single line of code: `plot_dict(bucket_counts(filter_year(movies, None, 1999), "genres"))`.
+What code did he use for `bucket_counts` and `filter_year`?
+Well, if we told you that, it wouldn't be an "awesome" hint instead of "mediocre" one, right?

 #### Question 30: how many movies are there of each genre, in or after 2000? (plot your answer)

+**Another Mediocre Hint:** Your instructor solved this one with `plot_dict(bcounts(filter_year(movies, 2000, None), "genres"))`.

 Take a moment to compare this and the previous plot.
 What can you infer?
 What genres have grown in popularity?
 Which ones have fallen